LargeAgentCollider/icaif_tutorial/webpage/index.md

 You can access the slides [here](webpage/AAMAS_Tutorial.pdf)

 We also provided accompanying Jupyter notebooks for practical demonstrations of the presented methodologies.
 The notebooks can be found in the `tutorials` directory.
-You can access the google colab and markdown-rendered versions here:
+You can access the Google colab and markdown-rendered versions here:

 1. Automatic Differentiation: [[Colab]](https://colab.research.google.com/github/arnauqb/diff_abms_tutorial/blob/main/notebooks/01-automatic-differentiation.ipynb) [[Markdown]](01-automatic-differentiation)
 2. Differentiating Randomness: [[Colab]](https://colab.research.google.com/github/arnauqb/diff_abms_tutorial/blob/main/notebooks/02-differentiating-randomness.ipynb)[[Markdown]](02-differentiating-randomness)